 Before agreeing to be a guarantor on a loan:

-- Request a copy of the loan contract and understand how much the loan amount is, the repayments, loan term, the interest rate, loan type and your own security obligations.
+- Request a copy of the loan contract and understand how much the loan amount is, the repayments, loan term, the interest rate, loan type, and your own security obligations.

 - Evaluate both financial situations thoroughly.

 - Consider a limited guarantee.
-You may be able to limit the amount of the guarantee to help reduce your risk and responsibility.
+You may be able to limit the amount of the guarantee to help reduce your own risk and responsibility.

-- Finally, talk to your solicitor and financial adviser to make sure you fully understand what is involved and how it may affect your own financial situation.
+- Finally, talk to your solicitor and financial adviser to make sure you fully understand what is involved and how it may affect your financial situation.

 As a lender, P&N Bank ensures certain criteria are met before accepting a guarantor on a loan.

-2. Look into the Government grants and schemes available
+2. Look into the government grants and schemes available

 There’s a range of Federal and State Government grants and schemes available to support first-time home buyers, which can assist with saving for a deposit, removing the need for LMI and reducing the deposit requirements.